INKEY$ and his 8 legs

 CLEAR

-on my own at the age of 6, even BEEP
+on my own at the age of 6, but I could see what colour there were and

-made music if you gave it some numbers.
+and it made music if you gave it

-This is how Sir Clive Sinclair earned his knighthood, he created a generation of programmers who learned to code while still learning the basics of reading and writing.
-We went on to transform the world.
+This is how Sir Clive Sinclair earned his knighthood.
+He created a generation of programmers who could code before they could write.
+Ones who went on to ⏯ transform the world.

 An imaginary friend